alitinart/pilot/README.md

 MIT © [Nart Aliti](https://github.com/alitinart)

-Enjoy using Pilot and take full control of your coding assistant! 🚀
+Pilot is all about giving you control over your AI assistant—right inside your favorite editor.
+Happy coding! 🧑‍💻